nasa/cumulus/docs/features/backup_and_restore.md

 A table can only be recovered to a new table name.
 Following the restoration of the table, the new table must be imported into Terraform.

-First, remove the old table by peforming
+First, remove the old table from the Terraform state:

 ```sh
 terraform state rm module.data_persistence.aws_dynamodb_table.collections_table